yogesh-nn/xboard-news_feed_website/README.md

 # xBoard News Feed Website

-### xBoard is a News Feed Website which features the latest news for selected topics from Flipboard.
+### xBoard is a News Feed Website which features the latest news for selected topics from different other websites.

 #### Project Link ------------  (https://xboard-news-feed-website.vercel.app/)